readthedocs/readthedocs.org/docs/webhooks.rst

 project was not imported through a connected account, you may need to manually configure a webhook for your project.

-To manually set up a webhook, click **Add integration** on your project's **Integrations** Admin dashboard page and select the integration type you'd like to add.
+To manually set up a webhook, go to :guilabel:`Admin` > :guilabel:`Integrations` >  :guilabel:`Add integration`
+dashboard page and select the integration type you'd like to add.
 After you have added the integration, you'll see a link to information about the integration.

 As an example, the URL pattern looks like this: *readthedocs.org/api/v2/webhook/<project-name>/<id>/*.